 Can I use the Windows VPN with other devices like macOS or Android?

 The Windows built-in VPN itself is Windows-specific.
 Other devices can connect to the same corporate VPN, but they’ll need their own client configurations or separate apps.
 A consumer VPN service typically offers a unified app across Windows, macOS, iOS, and Android, providing a consistent experience.
+Free vpn edge: the ultimate guide to using free edge VPNs, security tips, setup, and comparisons 2026

 Is the built-in Windows VPN good for business use?